ISSA Nutritionist Study Guide

 Amino Acids

-Naturally, amino acids are put in classifications based upon their dietary needs in the body.
+Naturally, amino acids are classified based on their dietary needs in the body.

-It is important that our protein sources, like most things in the diet, are varied and include the right proportions of nutritionally important amino acids.
+Like most things in the diet, our protein sources must be varied and include the right proportions of nutritionally important amino acids.

 Amino Acid Review